 Yes!
 The book drop on the patio at the library in Berkeley and the SFTS book drop is at elevator entrance to Geneva Hall (between Scott & Geneva Halls).
 Both are unlocked and available 24/7.

-We are opening by appointment only: https://www.gtu.edu/library-reservations However, the majority of our services are available including curbside pickup of materials, scanning of print articles and non-circulating items, electronic resources (including thousands of ebooks), and of course, getting help from the librarians.
+We are opening by appointment only until Sept 3rd: https://www.gtu.edu/library-reservations However, the majority of our services are available including curbside pickup of materials, scanning of print articles and non-circulating items, electronic resources (including thousands of ebooks), and of course, getting help from the librarians.

-If you are in the Bay Area, we can gather items for you for pick-up by appointment in Berkeley or San Anselmo.
+If you are in the Bay Area, we can gather items for you for curbside pick-up by appointment in Berkeley or San Anselmo.
 Information here: https://www.gtu.edu/curbside

 All students (including new students) can use their student ID number to login and can create a PIN.
 If you don't know this number, it is listed in your course registration system or you can contact your registar.

 Faculty, staff, visiting scholars, UC-Berkeley students & community borrowers: You will be assigned a library barcode.
 If you don't know this number, send an email to firstname.lastname@example.org and we can help you out.

 Current Library Status:

 And the Library continues to provide access to digital resources and provide remote services to our academic communities, and many staff have switched to a hybrid schedule to support our community all over the world.

 Librarians are available via chat on this page and on email at firstname.lastname@example.org.